7645re/DiscordEye/README.md

 additional actions.

 ### DiscordEye.Node:
-1. Pass your discord account token to `appsettings`.
+1. Pass your discord account token to environment variable `DISCORD_TOKEN`.
 It can be obtained from the header `Authorization` in any request in the discord browser client.
 2. If you want the node to send events to the Kafka message broker, you need to run zookeeper & kafka first, this can be done using run